hereAlexT/dont-remember/report/report.md

 A Python-based CLI tool is available for demonstration purposes.
 It encompasses all the functionalities mentioned within the scope.

+### How does it achieve Quality Attributes?

+#### Reliability

+Our architectural design is fault-tolerant, for the reason that firstly, we use AWS ECS to host our services, which provides auto-scaling policies, when requests increases, the ECS will scale up to make sure the system caused no time out fault.
+Secondly, there is a health endpoint in each service, the load balancer will check the health of each service, if one service is down, the load balancer will redirect or start a new service.

+#### Availability

+- An auto-scaling policies are in place to ensure the availability of the system.
+When the number of requests increases, the ECS will scale out to make sure the system is always available.
+- Similar to Reliability, there is a health endpoint in each service, the load balancer will check the health of each one, if fails, new service will be started.

+### Maintainability

+Terraform is used to manage the infrastructure, which makes it easy to maintain and update.
+ECS is used, when update, we only need to update the docker image, and the ECS will automatically update the service.

+#### Scalability

+- AWS ECS is used with auto-scaling policies.
+- Microservices architecture is used, when requests to one microservice are increased, it can be scaled easily.

 ## Trade-Offs